senicko/lvlup/README.md

 Golang client for LvlUp api v4

 `WARNING:` This package is under development.
-Not all features are implemented and major changes may occur.
+Not all features are implemented and breaking changes may occur.

+## Project status

+Current codebase can be treated as a experiment which can be something different within an hour from now. `Project will become stable with version 1.0.
+Until then be aware of braking changes`

+This does not mean that you shouldn't use it.
+Any feedback is welcome!
+If you have any ideas on how to make this library better, or you see potential issues with sourcecode create an issue with `feature` or `issue` flag.

 ## Quick Start